TUDsun/FCSI/README.md

 - See `INSTALL.md` for installation instruction.

 - We would be delighted to hear from you if you find FCSI useful, or if you have any suggestions, contributions, or bug reports.
-Please send these to shilongsun@icloud.com
+Please send these to Shilong Sun (shilongsun@icloud.com)

 Citation
 --------